Construction Project Manager Resume Examples and Templates for 2023

 According to the Bureau of Labor Statistics, construction project manager jobs are expected to grow 8% from 2021 to 2031.
 Although these projections are positive, you’ll face no shortage of competition for the most lucrative positions on the open market.
 By aligning your resume with each job description, you’ll greatly increase your odds of landing the interview.

-For example, if an organization strongly emphasizes its safety culture, you’d want to showcase accomplishments related to reducing safety incidents and providing OSHA training.
-If a company values cross-functional leadership, you’d want to highlight your experience working with architects, clients, and third parties to execute construction projects.
-Always make a point to place relevant achievements and qualifications closer to the top of your document.
+For example, if an organization strongly emphasizes its safety culture, you’d showcase accomplishments related to reducing safety incidents and providing OSHA training.
+If a company values cross-functional leadership, highlight your experience working with architects, clients, and third parties to execute construction projects.
+Always place relevant achievements and qualifications closer to the top of your document.

 Reverse chronological is the ideal resume format for any construction project manager.